mavryk-network/mavryk-taquito/website/versioned_docs/version-2.0.0/wallet_API.md

 Please check out the section [Subscribing to events](#subscribing-to-events) to learn how to subscribe to events and be notified of changes in the wallet.
 :::

-In previous versions of Beacon, you were able to set the `network` property when doing `requestPermissions()`.
-This behavior was removed from Beacon, and you must now set the network when instantiating the wallet.
+In previous versions of Mavlet, you were able to set the `network` property when doing `requestPermissions()`.
+This behavior was removed from Mavlet, and you must now set the network when instantiating the wallet.

 You can choose among `mainnet`, `boreasnet`, `basenet` and `custom` to set up the network.
 Once the permissions have been configured, you can get the user's address by calling the `getPKH` method on the wallet: